Kristina01111000/Drws_site/README.md

 still gettign emails for 4elifestyle talk about the page redirect, should it go to the 30 day challenge?
-Make joining part of the 30 day challenge? or just have them join mailing list?
+- Make joining part of the 30 day challenge? or just have them join mailing list?
+Need this cleared up to finish site

 He got the final proof of his book to a printer!